School of Humanities and Social Sciences

 +44 (0) 1772 89 3035

 Will Kaufman is a graduate of Montclair State College (now University) in New Jersey, with a degree in English and History.
 He was a Marshall Scholar at the University of Wales, Aberystwyth, where he earned a PhD in American Literature.
-His areas of expertise include American comedy, the culture of the American Civil War, transatlantic studies, the American 1970s, and American protest music.
+His areas of expertise include American comedy, the culture of the American Civil War, transatlantic studies, the American 1970s, and American protest music, with particular emphasis on Woody Guthrie.

-One of the UK's senior scholars in American Studies, he has served on the executive committee of the British Association for American Studies and has been Vice-Chair of the Association.
-He is also a co-founder of the Maastricht (now Middelburg) Centre for Transatlantic Studies in the Netherlands.
+One of the UK's senior scholars in American Studies, Will Kaufman has served on the executive committee of the British Association for American Studies and has been Vice-Chair of the Association.

 Will's first book, The Comedian As Confidence Man (Wayne State UP, 1997) introduced the concept of "irony fatigue" to the discussion of comedic expression, focusing on the conflict between the social critic who demands to be taken seriously and the comedian who never can be.
 The book engaged with the careers of such notable American comedians - both literary and performing - as Benjamin Franklin, Herman Melville, Mark Twain, Sinclair Lewis, Lenny Bruce, Kurt Vonnegut, Garrison Keillor and Bill Hicks.